North Equatorial Current: The Indian Ocean NEC

 The NEC in the Indian ocean is strongly affected by the continent to the north.
 The NEC is more southward than the other two oceans, which drives the Equatorial Counter Current to the southern hemisphere.
 So, the counter current is called South Equatorial Counter Current (SECC) here.

 The NEC sits right on the equator, across a longitude from 45°-100°E. The typical speed in the winter can reach up to $50 cm\cdot s^{-1}$, thanks to the northeast seasonal wind from the continent.
 In the Indian Ocean, the NEC is faster than the SEC.
 Multiple reasons are considered.
 The equator-located NEC receives more solar heat than the more poleward-located SEC, which leads to a much denser but thinner upper layer for the NEC.
 The current flows faster in the thinner layer.
-Another reason is due to the smaller Coriolis effect at the equator.
+Another reason is the smaller Coriolis effect at the equator.
 The NEC, thus, is more aligned to the westward wind on the equator.

 The NEC shows a very strong seasonal pattern.
 During January and February, thanks to the prevailing northeast wind, the NEC travels all the way to the east coast of Somalia and joins the Somali Current flowing towards the southwest to feed the SECC.
 As a result, SECC is strong during the winter.
 And at this time, the NEC carries surface waters from the southern Bay of Bengal to the southern Arabian Sea.
 While during July and August, the location of the NEC moves southward and the Somali Current reverses.
 As a result, the NEC and the SEC feed Somali Current instead of the SECC.
 So, the SECC becomes very weak.
 Due to the prevailing southwest wind in the summer, the surface waters move from the southern Arabian Sea to the southern Bay of Bengal.

 During the transition of these two phases, specifically around May and November, the NEC becomes very weak, almost invisible in Figure 3.
 Instead of the NEC, a strong eastward current is found near the equator, known as the Wyrtki jets.